ace411/fauxton-client/README.md

 ## Documentation

-I advise that you read the [http://docs.couchdb.org/en/2.0.0/api/index.html](official CouchDB documentation) so as to better understand the fauxton-client.
+I advise that you read the [official CouchDB documentation](http://docs.couchdb.org/en/2.0.0/api/index.html) so as to better understand the fauxton-client.
 Also, reading the fauxton-client wiki is recommended and therefore, prudent.